matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 The `is_user_mention` push condition is defined as[^5]:

-> This matches messages where the `content.mentions` is an array containing the
+> This matches messages where the `m.mentions` field of the `content` contains a
-> owner’s Matrix ID in the first 10 entries.
+> field `user_ids` which is an array containing the owner’s Matrix ID in the first
+> 10 entries.
 This condition has no parameters.
+If the `m.mentions` key is absent
+> or not an object or does not contain a `user_ids` field (or contains it, but it
-> If the `mentions` key is absent or not an array then the rule does not match;
+> is not an array) then the rule does not match; any array entries which are not
-> any array entries which are not strings are ignored, but count against the limit.
+> strings are ignored, but count against the limit.
+Duplicate entries are ignored.

 The `is_room_mention` push condition is defined as[^5]:

-> This matches messages where the `content.mentions` is an array containing the
+> This matches messages where the `m.mentions` field of the `content` contains
-> string `"@room"` in the first 10 entries.
+> a field `room` set to `true`.
 This condition has no parameters.
+If the
+> `m.mentions` key is absent or not an object or does not contain a `room` field
-> If the `mentions` key is absent or not an array then the rule does not match;
+> (or contains it, but it  is not an boolean value) then the rule does not match.
-> any array entries which are not strings are ignored, but count against the limit.

 The proposed `.m.rule.is_user_mention` override push rule would appear directly before the `.m.rule.contains_display_name` push rule: